Introduction

 Safety Tips for Lower Trap Exercises

-Now listen, I know how tempting it is to push hard especially when you start feeling those muscles wake up.
+Now listen, I know how tempting it is to push hard, especially when you start feeling those muscles wake up.
 But the lower traps aren’t the kind of muscle you want to rush.
 They are postural, stabilizing, and super precise.
-So if you want real, lasting results, here’s the deal…
+So if you want real, lasting results, focus on slow, controlled low traps exercises that let you build strength and stability the right way.
+Here’s the deal…

 Start Light